 The strong economy and wealthy population have endowed the city with a collection of arts, cultural assets, and parks.
 The many cultural landmarks include theaters, the Dallas Museum of Art, the Meyerson Symphony Center, and the Frank Lloyd Wright–inspired Dallas Theater Center.
 Filling out the roster of major-league teams are the NFL Cowboys, MLB Rangers, NBA Mavericks, and NHL Stars, all drawing a strong local and national following.
 Dallas reputedly has more retail stores and restaurants per capita than any other place in the country.
 A few lakes exist to the north and east, but outdoor recreational opportunities in the surrounding flat plains are limited.
 Nonetheless, as the center of the nation’s air-transport networks, and the hub for American and Southwest airlines, Dallas provides numerous getaway opportunities; the city lags only behind Chicago, Los Angeles, and Atlanta in the number of available airline flights.

 The extensive network of suburbs spreads in all directions but especially towards the northwest, north and northeast.
 Supersized suburbs like Plano, Irving and Garland are bigger than many metro areas: each exceeding 200,000 in population.
 These middle to upper middle class suburbs extend for miles with attractively priced, mostly large homes, large commercial centers and large employers and even some corporate headquarters in town.
 Frito-Lay, for example, makes its home in Plano.
-When traveling in the area, it isn’t always clear which suburb you’re in – check the nearest water tower rising from the flat plain!
 Other more upscale, upcoming suburbs include Grapevine, Lewisville, Flower Mound, and Allen to the north and Mesquite to the east.
-What these suburbs have in common is good home values, strong schools, plenty of jobs, high incomes, a mostly featureless physical setting and lots of sprawl and sprawl related issues.
+What these suburbs have in common is good home values, strong schools, plenty of jobs, and high incomes.
 It is suburban America for those who like things big.

 We're looking for comments about Lake Dallas.
 Express your opinion